 Event elements come in all shapes and sizes.
 Larger custom-designed elements are loaded in and set up by our vendors, the smaller elements arrive in lots of boxes that staff need to open, unpackage, assemble, and display artistically per the design.
 This is why we need event staff.
-(Not sure what kind of event staff to use?
-Read more here)
+(Get more tips on choosing event staff are here.)

 Using a team of experienced people helps execute installation in a timely manner, as well as expediting the strike of the same elements and prepping them to be shipped back out.
 Sourcing great staff makes each event an easier task.